Sign in

 Collagen Rounds:

-Use for: ring bologna, bologna, trail bologna and summer sausage
+Best for: Ring bologna, bologna, trail bologna, and summer sausage

 • Size: 1 1/2" x 18"

-• Preparation: Soak in non-iodized salted water for 3 - 5 minutes (1 gallon of water to 1 cup of salt)» Cooking Method: Can be hung in smoker or cooked in the oven until the internal temperatures reaches 165°.
+• Preparation: Soak in non-iodized salted water for 3 - 5 minutes.
+(1 gallon of water to 1 cup of salt)

-• Shrinks with the meat to prevent wrinkling.
+• Note: Shrinks along with the meat to prevent wrinkling.

-• Use for: summer sausage, trail bologna, bologna, salami, etc.
+• Used for: Summer sausage, trail bologna, bologna, salami, etc.

-• Preparation: Soak in non-iodized salt water for 3 - 5 minutes (1 gallon of water to 1 cup of salt).
+• Preparation: Requires soaking in non-iodized salt water for 3 - 5 minutes.

-• Cooking Method: Can be hung in a smoker or cooked in the oven until the internal temperature reaches 165°.
+• Cooking Techniques: Can be smoked or oven-cooked until the internal temperature reaches 165°F.

-• Clear or mahogany in color, printed or unprinted.
+• Colors: Clear or mahogany, can be printed or unprinted.

-• Shrinks with the meat to help prevent wrinkling.
+• Behavior: Shrinks with meat to preemptively avoid wrinkling.

 Natural Hog Casings: